 Important considerations when ordering meat

 All our animals are fed certified organic grain and make use of as much range as is possible, for their health and for maximum farm fertility.
-Our birds live in movable shelters and are moved to new range 6 times per week.
-Our pigs work a large section of field edges and woods for about two weeks before moving on and thus live in “pig heaven”.
-In 2016 we solidified the practice of fermenting all of our chicken and pig feed.
-Our understanding is that fermenting enhances palatability and nutritional value while decreasing the quantity needed of these brought in feeds.
-Our experience is of increased livestock vigor.
+Our birds live in movable shelters and are moved to new range 7 times per week.
+Our pigs work a large section of field edges and woods and every week move to a new area and thus live in “pig heaven”.
+With daily moving of poultry and frequent moving of pigs, pastures get a nice infusion of disruption and fertility followed by a long rest.
+The end product is a highly fertile soil with pasture grasses of high nutritional content.

 Once the turkeys and meat birds leave the brooding area at approximately 1 month of age, they live on pasture.
 Turkeys are supplemented with fresh cut comfrey as we have it available.